Connecting Synapse to Cerbos Hub

 Troubleshooting

 • Bundle updates not applied.
-Confirm disableAutoUpdate is unset or false, and that the container has network access to Hub.
-The embedded PDP logs bundle fetches at DEBUG level.
+Confirm that disableAutoUpdate is unset or false, and monitor the Hub connection with cerbos_dev_hub_connected.